DJSng-Toolkit/the-library/README.md

 This page is mostly inspired by FMHY, with a bit of redundant resources removed every once and a while, or an occasional site that I like, that nobody's ever talked about.

 **This page is structured differently than other DJSng's Toolkit resources**, where this README holds all of the resources with no changes or extra click.
-Please note that this page is still under construction.
-I mostly operate this entire thing alone.
-If you want to read something more complete, please read [the old guide](oldguide.md) that was up long before this draft.

 This page does not include anything listed on DJSng's Toolkit, as that's not its purpose.
 You should still read [DJSng's Toolkit's library of resources](https://github.com/djsng-toolkit/index) if something interests you.